lcn2/mansion/README.md

       if ((IWRD[2][9] == 97) || (IWRD[2][9] == 98)){
 ```

-It is hoped that these obvious bugs are mot "`features`" and that the game does
+It is hoped that these obvious bugs are not "`features`" and that the game does
-not depend in this mistakes.
+not depend in the above C code mistakes.

 # Reporting Security Issues